habeas7/hello-world/README.md

 # hello-world

 Hello GitHub!
-Not sure what i'm doning yet, but things are clearing up.
+Not sure what i'm doing yet, but things are clearing up.